likeajumprope/Tutorial_normative_modelling/README.md

 # Normative modelling using the pcntoolkit - the what, when and why

 This repository contains written instructions, links to code, and data for a tutorial on normative modelling.
-The slides accomanying this tutorial can be found [here].
+The slides accomanying this tutorial can be found [here](https://github.com/likeajumprope/Tutorial_normative_modelling/blob/master/presentation/Talk_April_2025.pdf).

-It is based on the (virtual) Machine Learning/Normative Modeling Practical at the [Computational Psychiatry Course](https://www.translationalneuromodeling.org/cpcourse/) 2024.

 ## Overview tutorial